HingOng/CompressionalRossbyWave/README.md

 # CompressionalRossbyWave
-This module contains a subroutine generating analytical solutions for the compressional Rossby waves.
+The f90 file is a module contains a subroutine generating analytical solutions for the compressional Rossby waves.

 The default test uses the following special treatments:
 1. Generalized equatorial f-plane, where the traditional and nontraditional Coriolis parameters are 0 and 2*omega.